1ytic/warp-rnnt/README.md

 - In addition to alphas/betas arrays, counts array is allocated with shape (N, U * 2), which is used as a scheduling mechanism.

+- [core_gather.cu](core_gather.cu) is a slightly memory-efficient version that expects log_probs with the shape (N, T, U, 2) only for blank and labels values.

 - Do not expect that this implementation will greatly reduce the training time of RNN Transducer model.
 Probably, the main bottleneck will be a trainable joint network with an output (N, T, U, V).

 - Also, there is a restricted version, called [Recurrent Neural Aligner](https://github.com/1ytic/warp-rna), with assumption that the length of input sequence is equal to or greater than the length of target sequence.